MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-12-28-retrieving-cleartext-gmsa-passwords-from-active-directory.md

     - Security
 ---

 Have you ever wondered how the&nbsp;automatically generated passwords of&nbsp;Group Managed Service Accounts (GMSA) look like?
-Well, you can fetch them from&nbsp;Active Directory in&nbsp;the&nbsp;same way as&nbsp;Windows Servers do&nbsp;and&nbsp;see yourself.
+Well, you can&nbsp;fetch them from&nbsp;Active Directory in&nbsp;the&nbsp;same way as&nbsp;Windows Servers do&nbsp;and&nbsp;see yourself.
 Here is&nbsp;how:

 ## Creating a&nbsp;GMSA